-Source: Adapted from J. Lennon, ITI Global & Alejandro Frangi
+Source: J Lennon, ITI Global, adapted by Mark Palmer and Alejandro Frangi

 Another motivating factor for other industry sectors is lower profit margins.
 These drive the need to improve efficiencies in all aspects of the product lifecycle.
-Proctor & Gamble also understand this point, and they intentionally harness ISTs to grow and create value for their products.
-The paradigm shift will help to derisk safety, innovation and regulation for FDA-regulated products.
+Proctor & Gamble also understand this point, and they intentionally harness ISTs to grow and create value for their products.36 The paradigm shift will help to derisk safety, innovation and regulation for FDA-regulated products.